KeyboardKit/KeyboardKit/Readmes/Keyboard-Types.md

 Have a look at the demo application for some inspiration.
 It supports a couple of different keyboard views and uses the observable context as described above.

-## Not required
+## Optional

-It's woth mentioning that the concept of keyboard types is just a convenience for you to use if you want.
-KeyboardKit doesn't force you to stick with specific types or views.
-You can use any views you want in your keyboard extension.
+It's woth mentioning that the concept of keyboard types is just a convenience.
+KeyboardKit doesn't force you to use keyboard types.
+Your keyboard extensions can look and behave however you want.